 - Accumulated equity (estimated business value)

 A well-written vision plan will create a vivid picture of the business you hope to build, and it will define exactly what “success” looks like for you.
-While franchisors can provide their franchisees (and candidates) with templates and outlines to make authoring a vision plan easier, it is critical that the plan be prepared only by you, the franchisee, specific to your personal vision and goals.
+While franchisors can provide their franchisees (and candidates) with templates and outlines to create a business plan, it is critical that you prepare the plan specific to your personal vision and goals.

 Creating and maintaining a vision plan offers many benefits for you individually as well as the franchisee community as a whole.